zilexa/Homeserver/README.md

 ***

 ### Step 7 - Configure & run Backups
-Decide what will be your [Backup Strategy](https://github.com/zilexa/Homeserver/blob/master/backup-strategy/backupstrategy.md) and use the [Server Backup Guide](https://github.com/zilexa/Homeserver/tree/master/backup-strategy) to leverage the BTRFS filesystem to backup your @, @home, @docker subvolumes and your data subvolumes easily, while also having a timeline/timemachine snapshots of your data.
+Critical to enjoy the benefits of hosting your own server is the reliability of data storage and the ability to quickly recover a system (simply using your docker folder containing the folders you mount into containers).
+Follow the Backup Guide](https://github.com/zilexa/Homeserver/tree/master/Filesystems-guide).

+***

-### Step 8 - Maintenance Tasks & Scheduling
+### Step 8 - Automatic Maintenance and optional manual maintenance
-Nightly [maintenance](https://github.com/zilexa/Homeserver/tree/master/maintenance-tasks) of your server such as cleanup, backup and disks protection tasks.
+To keep your server purring quietly, without having to spend much or any time keeping it running, follow the [Maintenance Guide](https://github.com/zilexa/Homeserver/tree/master/Maintenance-guide) for regular cleanup, updates of server and docker images and filesystem/drive maintenance.